James Arthur O'Connor

 James Arthur O'Connor (1792 – 7 January 1841) was an Irish painter.

 Career

 James Arthur O'Connor was born 15 Aston's Quay, Dublin – the son of an engraver and printer, William O'Connor.
-O'Connor would become a distinguished landscape painter.
-He was self-taught, receiving just a few lessons from William Sadler.
-He travelled to London with Francis Danby and George Petrie, exhibiting at the Royal Academy in 1822.
+O'Connor would become a distinguished, self taught landscape painter focusing on small but intense landscapes of wild scenery.
+He received just a art few lessons from William Sadler.
+In 1813 he travelled to London with Francis Danby and George Petrie.
+O'Connor exhibited at the Royal Academy in 1822.
 O'Connor visited France, Belgium, the Netherlands, and the Rhineland.
 He died poor, in Brompton, London, 7 January 1841.
 O'Connor was married – his wife's name was Anastatia.